TEN

 market town, with a popular Friday market, not forgetting the splendid Dales

-Festival of Food and Drink (April 30th-May 2nd) , local
+Festival of Food and Drink (usually held on May Day Bank Holiday weekend) , local

 shops, cafes, restaurants, pubs makes a pleasant full or half day out.